 If you are calculating your retirement fund using this method, don’t forget expenses like family vacations or a grandchild’s wedding gift.
 These can sometimes be as important as dental surgery or car repairs.

 The inflationary threat

 Someone who retired in 2014 with RM1 million at age 60 can safely withdraw RM66,667 a year.
-However, due to inflation, a 25-year-old today will need over RM3 million to have that same lifestyle when they retire (for this calculation, we assume an average inflation rate of 4% for the next 30 years).
+However, due to inflation, a 25-year-old today will need over RM3 million to have that same lifestyle when they retire.
+(Note: for this calculation, we assume an average inflation rate of 4% for the next 30 years).

-It’s not just important to save up the required amount of the retirement fund, it is equally important to ensure that you are protecting your fund with an instrument that offers a higher return than the average inflation rate.
+It’s not just important to save up the required amount of the retirement fund.
+It is equally important to ensure that you are protecting your fund.
+You can do this with an instrument that offers a higher return than the average inflation rate.

-Do bear in mind that inflation rates differ year by year, and to be on the safe side, always assume a higher rate to ensure you have enough by the time you need the money.
+Do bear in mind that inflation rates differ year by year.
+Be on the safe side, always assume a higher rate to ensure you have enough by the time you need the money.

 When saving for retirement, start early.
 The later you start saving, the more you have to put aside every month in order to achieve your retirement goals, or worse, not being able to meet these goals at all.

 Nothing can be worse than having to forgo the retirement that you deserve, and having to continue working through your golden years, while your other retired mates are blowing their retirement days smoking cigar at some beach in Bahamas!